Apicurio/apicurio-registry/examples/README.md

 This example application demonstrates the basics of using the registry in a very simple Kafka publish/subscribe application using JSON Schema to validate message payloads when both producing and consuming them.
 JSON Schema is not a serialization technology, but rather is only used for validation.
-Therefore it can be enabled or disabled in the serializer and deserializer.
+Therefore, it can be enabled or disabled in the serializer and deserializer.

 ## Confluent Serdes Integration
 This example shows how Apicurio Registry serdes classes can be used along with Confluent serdes